TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Operators/Index.rst

 Multiline assignment with "(" and ")"
 -------------------------------------

-Opening and closing parenthesis are used to assign multiline values.
+Opening and closing parenthesis are used to assign multi-line values.
 This allows defining values that span several lines and thus include line breaks.

 The end parenthesis :typoscript:`)` is important: If it is not found, the parser